estraight99/CS400-aTeam/README.md

 ## Developer Diary
 ### First Meeting (April 21st, 2019)
-We create a simple GUI for the program to finish Milestone #1
+We create a simple GUI for the program to finish Milestone #1.

+The first problem we encountered is to display the map in the GUI.
+When we simply put the ImageView to the GridPane, the images are stacked on top of each other instead of creating the map that we expected.
+Yuanbo Zhang came up with a solution: adding some gap between the rows and the columns of the GridPane.
+This solution works on Linux and Mac; however, there is a gap between two consecutive rows of the map on Windows.
+We decide that it is a minor problem and move on to the next task.